joserodriguez233/theJARMlab/blog/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}Blog

 Site under construction.
-Check out what has been going on with theJARMlab and its member.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Check out what has been going on with theJARMlab and its members.

 {% include section.html %}